300 Young Scientists Compete for National Recognition and Top $25,000 Scholarship

 At seven middle schools across Colorado today, 9 students are celebrating their selection as one of 300 semifinalists of the Broadcom MASTERS competition - America's premiere science competition for middle school students.
 As the best and brightest young scientific minds in the state, each of these seven semifinalists, and their teachers, are honored for their dedication and achievement.
 A full listing of all 300 semifinalists can be found at Society for Science & the Public's web site.

 This year's Colorado semifinalists include:

-and were selected from more than 2,000 entrants representing 226 middle schools across the United States and Puerto Rico.
-The 300 semifinalists represent 39 states and Puerto Rico.
+and were selected from more than 2,000 entrants representing 250 middle schools across the United States.
+The 300 semifinalists represent 37 states.
 These top young scientists, in 5th through 8th grades when their entry was submitted, won the nomination by excelling at their regional or state science fair.
 Each entrant submitted written essays of their science, math and engineering projects.
 Semifinalists and their teachers will receive prizes from Broadcom Foundation and Elmer's Products, the official classroom partner of the Broadcom MASTERS.